courtneyzhan/deco3801-group-project/README.md

 * (+) Functionality (called apps) are isolated which is good.
 * (+) Python which is familiar to all members
 * (+) A lot of tutorials and guides exist
-* TODO try to convert to PWA.
+* TODO implement PWA Offline Functionality [Helpful Resource Link](https://medium.com/beginners-guide-to-mobile-web-development/convert-django-website-to-a-progressive-web-app-3536bc4f2862)

 ## Flutter